-Home » Slow Cooker Recipes » Crock Pot Pork Chops (+Video)
+Home » Slow Cooker Recipes » Crock Pot Pork Chops (with gravy)

 This easy recipe for Crock Pot Pork Chops is so delicious!
 The pork chops come out so tender.
 Serve gravy over mashed potatoes!